About

 The artist has exhibited across the UK with pieces in international settings such as New York, Tokyo and Washington.

-She has been selected as a Saatchi Online gallery Critic's Choice, video artist of the week 3 times, won 1st prize in the Millfield Open, has extensive teaching and art workshop experience and has worked with Arts and Business, Bristol City Council and the British Council, Cairo.
+She has been selected as a Saatchi Online gallery Critic's Choice and Saatchi video artist of the week 3 times, won 1st prize in the Millfield Open, has extensive teaching and art workshop experience and has worked with Arts and Business, Bristol City Council and the British Council, Cairo.

 Solo Exhibitions: